Finitistic dimensions over commutative DG-rings: Constructing DG-modules of prescribed projective dimension

 \section{Constructing DG-modules of prescribed projective dimension}

-The goal of this section is to prove \cref{thm:construction}, which, for any commutative noetherian DG-ring $A$ with bounded cohomology, constructs a DG-module of projective dimension $\dim(\mrm{H}^0(A))$ and amplitude at most $\amp(A)$.
+The goal of this section is to prove \cref{thm:construction}, which, given any commutative noetherian DG-ring $A$ with bounded cohomology, constructs a DG-module of projective dimension $\dim(\mrm{H}^0(A))$ and amplitude at most $\amp(A)$.
 This generalizes the construction of Bass in \cite{Bass}.
+We will use this to give an explicit lower bound on the big finitistic dimension in \cref{cor:FPDbounds}.